How to start from Zero and begin your journey to Hero.

 1) GEARING UP: Once you have a new Character, you need to 'gear up,' meaning to acquire and equip armor, weapons, a charm, a power source, click items, augmentations and similar.

-Gear is the primary way that you can increase your durability.
-Just be aware that many of these items are limited by way Class, Race, Deity and / or Character Level.
-So, be wary not to acquire an item you will not be able to use!
 The easy way to tell this is the item name (in the item window) will be in red text, meaning you can't use it.

-Updating and improving gear will be a constant never ending pursuit, from the start.
-The preferred stats you seek on gear will vary by Class type (example, Clerics may give preference to item that boost Wisdom to help increase their mana pool, as well as Healing bonuses / effects to increase how much they can heal for).
+The preferred stats you seek on gear will vary by Class type (example, Clerics may give preference to items that boost Wisdom to help increase their mana pool, as well as Healing bonuses / effects to increase how much they can heal for).

 You can acquire and update gear as you go along, in the following manner: